okta/workflows-templates/workflows/raw_http_connection_gsuite/readme.md

-# Custom HTTP connector for GSuite Admin in Workflows
+# Raw HTTP Connector to Google Workspace

 ## Overview

-Our current Workflows connector for G Suite Admin does not include all functions within Google Workspace APIs .
+Our current Workflows connector for Google Workspace Admin does not include all functions within Google Workspace APIs .
 The Custom API card is also restricted to the Directory and Licensing APIs.
 As our product team expands the scopes and permissions for different Workspace APIs, you can use this guide as a workaround to create your own custom HTTP connector to request for specific scopes from different Workspace APIs.

 ## Prerequisites